visionvlsi/be_design_using_openlane/why_decap_cells.md

 <p align="justify">Overall, decap cells are an important component of VLSI physical design, helping to improve the stability and performance of integrated circuits
   by reducing noise and improving the power supply network.</p>

+#### are these cells usage relevant in recent days as well?

+<p align="justify">Yes, decap cells are still very relevant in VLSI physical design and are commonly used in modern integrated circuit designs.
+In fact, as the complexity of integrated circuits continues to increase and the size of transistors continues to decrease, the need for decap cells has become even more critical.</p>

+<p align="justify">One reason for this is that as the number of transistors in a chip increases, the power density of the chip also increases.
+This means that the power supply network must be designed to deliver more power to the components in the chip, while still maintaining a stable voltage level.
+Decap cells play a critical role in achieving this goal by reducing the amount of noise in the power supply network and improving its stability.</p>

+<p align="justify">Additionally, modern integrated circuits are often designed to operate at very high frequencies, which can create additional noise and power supply issues.
+Decap cells can help to mitigate these issues by providing a local storage of charge and reducing the effects of noise on the power supply network.</p>

+<p align="justify">Overall, decap cells remain an important component of VLSI physical design, and their usage is likely to continue to be relevant in future integrated circuit designs.</p>